collaborative-robotics/collaborative-robotics.github.io/crtk-2021-research-symposium.md

 This is an online-only series for sharing within the common platform community.
 The overall theme is experimental minimally-invasive surgical robotics research, typically, but not limited to, work on the Raven and dVRK platforms.

-The intent is for this symposium to be a recurring online event.
+This series is not currently active.

 ## Symposium Format